Warning: This is only a personal experience; not medical advice. Read Full Disclaimer

 Yes it does.
 Coeliac disease limits my diet to strictly gluten-free foods and drinks only.
 While I do not show any symptoms of coeliac disease, I do have it, as I was diagnosed through a genetic test since I have a family history of coeliac disease.
 About 1 in 170 people (Lebwohl et al., 2015), could have coeliac disease and this could vary by country.
 Certain coeliacs (like me) can show no obvious symptoms at all, making it very hard to diagnose until a blood test, genetic test or a biopsy is taken.
 In my case it was anaemia that alerted further investigation which led to diagnosis of coeliac disease, as I also have a parent diagnosed with coeliac disease.

-There may be a possible link to coeliac disease and autism.
-This is further supported by medical studies that have indicated that there may be a connection with autoimmune conditions (like coeliac disease) and autism.
-Many people with a family history of autoimmune conditions such as coeliac disease are more likely to have a diagnosis of autism (Lau et al., 2013).
-Interestingly, one study has shown that mothers who had coeliac disease were three times more likely to have autistic kids (Atladóttir et al., 2009) .
+Scientists have researched potential overlaps to coeliac disease and autism.
+Some studies such as Lau et al. (2013) have indicated that there may be a connection with autoimmune conditions (like coeliac disease) and autism, but this is not known.
+Although some people with a family history of autoimmune conditions such as coeliac disease have a diagnosis of autism (Lau et al., 2013), it is unclear whether or not there is a link between the two conditions (Atladóttir et al., 2009).

 Ingredients in foods that contain gluten